jatj/sdn_onos/SLOW_HTTP_ATTACKS.md

 ## Attacking

-So if we want to attack the site https://super12.com/ with slowloris, 1000 connections at a rate of 100 connections per second, and generate the attack statistics with the _slowloris-test_ name, we would run the following command, `slowhttptest -H -u https://super12.com/ -c 1000 -r 100 -g -o slowloris-test`.
+If we want to attack the site https://super12.com/ with slowloris, 1000 connections at a rate of 100 connections per second, and generate the attack statistics with the _slowloris-test_ name, we would run the following command: `slowhttptest -H -u https://super12.com/ -c 1000 -r 100 -g -o slowloris-test`.

 After running it we will see something like this on our terminal: